azurestocking/music-generation-with-gui/README.md

-# AIDJ V2
+# Music Generator v2

+## Progress

-Current Capabilities:
+Capabilities:

 * Allows clipping and queuing of music segments from a full-length generated piece.
-* Plays the queued clips one by one automatically in the frontend once generation is completed.
+* Plays the queued clips automatically in the frontend once generation is completed.

+TODOs:

+* Plays the queued clips on the fly.

 ## Prerequisite